godspeedsystems/gs-documentation/prompts/GODSPEED_DOCUMENTATION.md

 Built with deep thought from the Himalayas.

----- Content from: D:\godspeed_docs\docs\microservices-framework\datasources\datasource-plugins\Kafka Datasource.md ----
+---- Content from: D:\gs-documentation\docs\microservices-framework\datasources\datasource-plugins\Kafka Datasource.md ----

 <!-- Kafka is your dynamic data stream and event maestro!
 As a data source, it floods your systems with real-time insights, turning data into decision-making gold.
 And when it comes to event sourcing, Kafka orchestrates a symphony of real-time events that power your applications and spark innovation.
 Experience the future of data and event handling with Kafka.  -->